 (!)
 Medical Support will be available for emergencies along the complete course.
 At PAS there will be a full-time crew.

 Race Course Markers

 The route will be clearly marked throughout the course to prevent participants from getting lost.
-Six different marking types will be used; white taping with Patagonia Run logo and reflective taping will mark the course.
-These will be the different markings:
+Six different types of marks will be used: